Video to GIF

 Is there a length or file-size limit?

-Does my video get uploaded anywhere?
+Is my video uploaded forever?

 More free tools